BitInByte/NVIM-FOXY-CONFIG/README.md

 7. To use python, we need to create a virtual environment with the command "python3 -m venv .venv" and then we need to active the environment source .venv/bin/activate and then we need to install the autopep8 with pip
 8. Python needs a autopep8 installed in the global environment in order to use prettifier, to do so: pip install autopep8
 9. There is a start.sh which can be passed the install argument which will copy this files to the respective folders.
-10. NOTE: This config is only for VIM 8.0
-11. You can use the keymaps.vim file inside of plugins folder to see which keybinds I am using
+10. You can use the keymaps.vim file inside of plugins folder to see which keybinds I am using
-12. Java LSP only compyles maven or gradle, for standalone projects we need to use javac to compile them, autocompletion and linting works in all
+11. Java LSP only compiles maven or gradle, for standalone projects we need to use javac to compile them, autocompletion and linting works in all
-13. To compile our standalone project here is the command which we should execute it inside of our src folder to read correctly the packages:
+12. To compile our standalone project here is the command which we should execute it inside of our src folder to read correctly the packages:

 ```
 javac --class-path . com/company/Main.java -verbose -d ../output/production/